jsreport/docs/docs/xlsx.md

 #### custom
 You can always write your custom helpers.
 The best is to get started by checking the [source of the standard ones](https://github.com/jsreport/jsreport/tree/master/packages/jsreport-xlsx/blob/master/static/helpers.js)

+### Troubleshooting

+The common problem is that excel signals the file is corrupted and offers it will fix it.
+There are two options in this case.

+You can let excel fix the file, save it and decompress it.
+Then compare the source xmls with the corrupted one and find out what to do to fix your code.
+This takes time but should lead to the identification of the problem.

+The second approach is problem isolation.
+Try to remove code block by block and identify the minimal part causing the problem.
+Now you can either let excel fix it and use the first approach, but you most likely get to the problem source just by isolating it.

 ## Preview in studio
 See general documentation for office preview in studio [here](/learn/office-preview).